isabella232/advertising-cloud.en/help/dsp/reports/report-about.md

 ---
 # About Custom Reports

-Custom reports (formerly called email reports) allow you to customize the content and delivery of your report data using the campaign dimensions (such as the advertiser, placement, sites, or geos) and the metrics that matter most to you.
+Custom reports allow you to customize the content and delivery of your report data using the campaign dimensions (such as the advertiser, placement, sites, or geos) and the metrics that matter most to you.
 You can either:

 * Completely configure campaign performance reports at a granular level.
 * Choose from pre-configured report templates, and optionally customize them further.